SMAC-Group/ptds2018_website/content/tutorials/style.md

     require(dplyr)
     ```

-* In a function call, arguments can be specified by position, by compelte name, or by partial name.
+* In a function call, arguments can be specified by position, by complete name, or by partial name.
 Never specify by partial name and never mix by position and by complete name.

     ```{taml}
     # Good